How to Allocate Your Amazon Ad Budget for Maximum Book Sales

 How to Split Across Ad Types

 Beyond the tier framework, you need a starting point for how much goes to each Amazon ad format.
-Here is what we typically recommend as a baseline:
+Here is what we typically recommend as a baseline for authors:

 This is where most of your conversions will happen.
-Sponsored Products appear in search results and on product pages, reaching shoppers with the highest purchase intent.
-Until you have a compelling reason to shift budget elsewhere, Sponsored Products should dominate your allocation.
+Sponsored Products appear in search results and on book detail pages, reaching readers with the highest purchase intent.
+Until you have a compelling reason to shift budget elsewhere, Sponsored Products should dominate your allocation as an author.

-Sponsored Brands occupy the top of search results and are critical for branded searches, category dominance, and driving traffic to your Brand Store.
-If you have a registered brand, underfunding Sponsored Brands is a mistake — these placements build the kind of visibility that compounds over time.
+Sponsored Brands occupy the top of search results and are critical for your author brand name searches, category dominance, and driving traffic to your Author Store page.
+If you have an Amazon Author Page, underfunding Sponsored Brands is a mistake — these placements build the kind of visibility for your author brand that compounds over time as you release more books.

 Sponsored Display is your retargeting and audience play.
-It re-engages shoppers who viewed your product but did not buy, and it helps you reach audiences based on shopping behavior.
+It re-engages readers who viewed your book but did not buy, and it helps you reach audiences based on shopping behavior.
 The returns here often look different — higher ACoS but strong incremental sales that would not have happened otherwise.
+This is especially valuable for authors who write in popular genres where readers have many choices.

 Dynamic Allocation: Stop Setting and Forgetting

 Static budgets are lazy budgets.
-Your allocation should shift based on performance data, seasonality, and business priorities.
+Your allocation should shift based on performance data, seasonality, and the rhythm of your publishing schedule.

 Weekly Rebalancing

 Every week, review campaign performance and move budget from underperformers to overperformers.
 This sounds obvious but almost nobody does it consistently.
-A 10-minute weekly rebalance can improve overall ROAS by 15% or more simply by redirecting dollars to where they work hardest.
+A 10-minute weekly rebalance can improve your overall ROAS by 15% or more simply by redirecting dollars to the books where they work hardest.

 Day-of-Week and Time-of-Day Patterns

 Your conversion data is not flat across the week.
-Most Amazon categories see stronger conversion rates on specific days and times.
+Most Amazon book categories see stronger conversion rates on specific days and times — often weekends and evenings when readers have more time to browse.
 Use dayparting data to increase budgets during high-conversion windows and reduce them during low-conversion periods.

 The Portfolio Budget Approach